scottstirling/btc-docker/README.md

 ## Loading a pre-built image from a saved image
 Docker can load an image from a tar file instead of building it dynamically.

 Most docker projects provide an image build for loading directly, and a separate project with assets to build the image or customize it.
-Flash licensing and security requirements in most organizations have led us to recommend building the image yourself locally for license compliance and transparency.
-You can save and then load your own pre-built image from the project as described above.
+It is possible to save to a tgz and then load your own pre-built image from the project as described above.

 If loading a saved version of the image rather than building it, use docker's load command to read in the image from a gzipped tar file and its image tag like so: